LaVell Edwards, who made BYU a football power, dies at 86

 Edwards received national coach of the year awards in 1979 and '84.

-Edwards grew up in Orem and was the eighth of 14 children.
+Edwards grew up in Orem, Utah, and was the eighth of 14 children.
 He was an all-conference lineman at Utah State before serving two years in the Army.
 He joined the BYU football staff in 1962 and was the team's defensive coordinator when he was promoted to head coach.
-He is survived by his wife of 65 years, Patti, and three children.

 ''Coach Edwards was a gentle giant of the gridiron - a humble yet confident leader who guided the BYU football program through decades of unprecedented success,'' said Sen. Orrin Hatch, R-Utah. ''He was a champion both on and off the field.
 For thousands of athletes and millions of fans across the nation, LaVell was far more than a steady presence on the sideline.
 He was a visionary leader, a father figure, and a trusted friend.''